Terrier Breed

 All About Wire Fox Terriers

 Terriers!
 Their name is derived from the Latin, terra meaning earth and that defines their breeding – a dog that goes to earth after its prey.
-As is apparent, our Wire Foxes were the terriers considered the most qualified to “bring the fox to earth.”
+As is apparent, our Wire Foxes were the Terriers considered the most qualified to “bring the fox to earth.”
 They were bred to be the appropriate size and their tails were docked to about the size of a man’s hand, so, the story goes, the hunter could pull them out of the foxhole when their job was done.

-The Wire Fox terrier originated in England about two centuries ago.
-And, though they are now primarily pets, their evolution from hunting to hearth did not necessarily completely temper the traits that made him so popular and valued as a working dog.
+The Wire Fox Terrier originated in England about two centuries ago.
+And, though they are now primarily pets, their evolution from hunting to hearth did not completely temper the traits that made him so popular and valued as a working dog.
 What has remained very consistent through the years, however, is that a Wire still makes an impression on looks alone.

-Are you ready for the attention your Wire might bring?
-After all, the Wire Fox terrier has won Best in Show at the Westminster Kennel Club annual show more than any other breed.
+Are you ready for the attention your Wire might demand?
+After all, the Wire Fox Terrier has won Best in Show at the Westminster Kennel Club annual show more than any other breed.
 And a Wire doesn’t have to be a show dog to impress.
 Inevitably you will hear: “How cute!”
-Looks like a stuffed toy!”
+“Looks like a stuffed toy!”
 All true!
 BUT those good looks can lull the unsuspecting into the idea that a Wire is as easy to live with as those stuffed animals.

 Do you have patience and a sense of humor?
 Can you accept being out-foxed?
 Can you accept that your Wire may need to be your only dog and may not get along with others?